An ahead-of-time JavaScript compiler

 Interpreter ┌──────────────┐ ┌────────────┐ ┌─────────────┐ │ │ │ │ │ │ │ JavaScript ├─────►│ Bytecode ├─────►│ Evaluated │ │ │ │ │ │ │ └──────────────┘ └────────────┘ └─────────────┘ Just-in-time compiler (JIT) ┌──────────────┐ ┌──────────────┐ ┌────────────┐ │ │ │ │ │ │ │ JavaScript ├─────►│ Machine code ├─────►│ Executed │ │ │ │ │ │ │ └──────────────┘ └──────────────┘ └────────────┘ Browser JS engine ┌──────────────┐ ┌─────────────┐ │ │ Interpreter │ │ │ JavaScript ├───────┬──────►│ Evaluated │ │ │ │ │ │ └──────────────┘ | └─────────────┘ │ │ ┌─────────────┐ │ JIT Tier 1 │ │ └───────┬─────►│ Evaluated │ │ │ │ | └─────────────┘ │ │ ┌─────────────┐ │ JIT Tier 2 │ │ └───────┬─────►│ Evaluated │ │ │ │ ... └─────────────┘ Traditional embedded interpreter ┌─────────────┐ │ │ │ Evaluated │ │ │ └─────────────┘ Wasm runtime or native machine ┌────────────┐ │ │ │ Executed │ │ │ └────────────┘

-Instead of a slow interpreter or multiple JIT tiers carefully balancing compilation speed (startup/loading time) and JS performance, compiling AOT allows you to compile first and run later.
-While compile speed for AOT remains important for DX, it no longer effects UX; allowing Porffor to perform static analysis for optimizations like C++ or Rust do today.
+Instead of a slow interpreter or multiple JIT tiers carefully balancing compile speed (startup/loading time) and JS performance, compiling AOT allows you to compile first and run later.
+While compile speed for AOT remains important for DX, it no longer effects UX; allowing Porffor to perform static analysis for optimizations like C++ and Rust do today.

 Test262

-Porffor is ran against Test262, the official ECMAScript conformance test suite, every commit to track conformance progress.
+Porffor is run against Test262, the official ECMAScript conformance test suite, every commit to track conformance progress.

 Playground

-You can try Porffor here online or locally with npm i -g porffor@latest && porf
+You can try Porffor here or locally with npm i -g porffor@latest && porf